hpc2n/softwareaccounting/docs/aggregator/SoftwareAccountingPW.md

 # sams.aggregator.SoftwareAccountingPW

-Stores aggregated informtion into the Software Accounting database using PeeWee.
+Stores aggregated information into the Software Accounting database using PeeWee.

 Used by the [*sams-aggregator*](../sams-aggregator.md)